Kelowna: Chinese population

 Kelowna had a historic Chinatown in the area between Harvey Avenue and Leon Avenue, east of Abbott and west of Highway 97 / Harvey Avenue.
-Historically most residents of this Chinatown were males.
+Historically, most residents of this Chinatown were males.
 In 1909, 15% of Kelowna's population was ethnic Chinese.
 In 1911, the percentage was the same.
 That year, Sun Yat-sen visited Kelowna for fundraising purposes.
-In 1978, the final remaining traditional Chinese business ceased operations.
+In 1978, the remaining traditional Chinese business ceased operations.
 By 2010, less than 1% of Kelowna's population was ethnic Chinese.
 A section of the façade of the rebuilt "Chinese Store" that was in Chinatown is now housed at the Kelowna Museum.

 Homelessness

 Women make up nearly half of Kelowna's homeless.
 In other Canadian cities, the overwhelming majority of homeless are males.

-On 12 May 2003, the Kelowna Homelessness Networking Group conducted a limited census, and enumerated 198 people: 54 individuals from the street and 144 individuals in shelters.
+On May 12, 2003, the Kelowna Homelessness Networking Group conducted a limited census and enumerated 198 people: 54 individuals from the street and 144 individuals in shelters.

-On 24 February 2016, as part of the Government of Canada's Homelessness Partnering Strategy, the Central Okanagan Foundation conducted a coordinated Point-in-Time (PiT) Count of Kelowna's homeless population.
+On February 24, 2016, as part of the Government of Canada's Homelessness Partnering Strategy, the Central Okanagan Foundation conducted a coordinated Point-in-Time (PiT) Count of Kelowna's homeless population.
 The survey found at least 233 people were homeless, and another 273 were living in temporary housing.

 Transportation

-Kelowna faces severe suburbanization and urban sprawl promoted by the popularity of low-density car-oriented developments.
-As of 2007, Kelowna has the highest car dependency rate in Canada and has the second highest per-capita road transportation carbon footprint in British Columbia.
-Despite having a metro population of about 230,000, the greater Kelowna area is slightly bigger than that of Metro Vancouver.
+Kelowna has experienced significant suburbanization and urban sprawl promoted by the popularity of low-density car-oriented developments.
+In 2007, Kelowna had the highest car dependency rate in Canada and the second highest per-capita road transportation carbon footprint in British Columbia.
+With a population of about 230,000, the greater Kelowna area is slightly larger in land area than that of Metro Vancouver.
 Road transportation accounts for more than 65% of total greenhouse gas emission in the city.